tsileo/microblog.pub/docs/user_guide.md

 See `app/scss/main.scss` to see what variables can be overridden.

+#### Custom templates

+If you'd like to customize your instance's theme beyond CSS, you can modify the app's HTML by placing templates in `data/templates` which overwrite the defaults in `app/templates`.

 #### Code highlighting theme

 You can switch to one of the [styles supported by Pygments](https://pygments.org/styles/) by adding a line in `profile.toml`: